ray-project/ray/doc/source/serve/index.md

 {"count": 0}
 ```

 Congratulations, you just built and ran your first Ray Serve application!
-You should now have enough context to dive into the {doc}`core-apis` to get a deeper understanding of Ray Serve.
+You should now have enough context to dive into the {doc}`key-concepts` to get a deeper understanding of Ray Serve.
 For more interesting example applications, including integrations with popular machine learning frameworks and Python web servers, be sure to check out {doc}`tutorials/index`.
 For a high-level view of the architecture underlying Ray Serve, see {doc}`architecture`.